-Learn why sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) are misunderstood by personal care consumers.
+Learn why SLS SLES and sulfonate surfactants are misunderstood by personal care consumers.

 Some brands are reformulating, while others continue to rely on sulfates for their effective cleansing properties.